psychiatric-genomics-consortium/mdd-wave3-meta/docs/meta.md

 	shell: "for daner in {input}; do echo $(basename $daner) >> {output}; done"
 ```

-and the summary statitics we want to add are for the `GenScot` cohort version `1215a`, then the updated rule would be:
+and the summary statistics we want to add are for the `GenScot` cohort release version `1215a`, then the updated rule would be:

 ```
 # Ricopili results dataset list for eur ancestries